spacecatpixel/lokidocs/docs/ServiceNodes/SNFullGuideLegacy.md

+﻿title: Loki Documentation | Loki Service Node Legacy Guide
+description: This document will tell you exactly how to set up and operate a Service Node for the Loki Project.
+Installing and configuring manually.
+This is more involved than the above, and requires manual configurating Loki Privacy Software and updating of each component.

-﻿# Full Guide on Service Nodes
+# Full Guide on Service Nodes

 This document will tell you exactly how to set up and operate a Service Node for the Loki Project.
 This document was written with non-developers in mind, so people new to linux or command line operations should be able to follow along without any trouble.